ADMAntwerp/XAIstories/README.md

 ## Usage

-Currently, this codebase supports the generation of SHAPstories.
+This codebase supports the generation of SHAP stories.
+Currently, only models that support SKLearn's predict_proba are able to be used.

 To use the code for SHAPstory generation, refer to the provided Jupyter Notebook ([`SHAPstories_Example.ipynb`](SHAPstories_Example.ipynb)).

 Note that an OpenAI API key is required.

 ## Citation